gkakavel/finalCapstone/README.md

 Contributions are welcome!
 If you have any suggestions or improvements, please create an issue or submit a pull request.

 ## Licence
-This project is licensed under the [License Name].
+This project is licensed under the MIT Licence.
 See the LICENSE file for more details.

 ## Contact
 If you have any questions or want to reach out, feel free to contact Georgios Kakavelakis at gekakavelakis@gmail.com.